 How To Make An Ice Cream Cake

 Let your ice cream set out until it's nice and soft.
-Then you'll spread a layer that's about 1/2-inch thick evenly across the bottom of the pan, making sure to push it into all of the corners.
+Then you'll spread a layer that's about 1/2-inch thick evenly across the bottom of the pan, making sure to push and smush it into all of the corners.

 Next, line up 5 ice cream sandwiches on top of the ice cream layer.
 They will be a bit of a tight fit, but just press down firmly and they'll conform to the pan.